 Here’s what’s fresh about the Shokz Open Run / Shokz Aeropex:

-- The Aeropex is 30% smaller in size and 15% lighter than the already weightless Trekz Air headphones.
+- Compact and Light: The Aeropex is 30% smaller and 15% lighter than the already featherweight Trekz Air headphones.

-- The headphones sit at a 30-degree tilt against your face to reduce unwanted vibrations and have PremiumPitch 2+™ technology to optimise the sound.
+- Comfort and Quality: These headphones sit at a 30-degree tilt, reducing vibrations and sporting PremiumPitch 2+™ technology for optimal sound.

 Included in the box are…

-- A handy case so you can store your headphones and chargers together.
+- A handy case for keeping your headphones and chargers together.

-Set up couldn’t be any easier – you simply press and hold the power button for 5 seconds to connect the Bluetooth and then select the headphones from the Bluetooth list on your music device.
+Setting them up is a breeze.
+Just press and hold the power button for 5 seconds to connect via Bluetooth, and you’re ready to select the headphones from your device’s Bluetooth list.